1.0 Auction League Set Up

 1.2 Toggle On Auctions

 Then select Basic Settings, and toggle the Auction Button on the right hand side of the pop-up box to on (when you hit the word Auction it will be surrounded by dark blue and the text will become white).
-Then punch the green Done button at top right and the Draft Dominator will reset the entire draft page to an Auction format.
+Then punch the green Done button at bottom right and the Draft Dominator will reset the entire draft page to an Auction format.
 At the top left is a Draft Board that tracks which team is currently nominating the player to be auctioned.

 1.3 Set Up Team #/Nomination Order